ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 *Note 2: I think that the consumption values ​​of the on-board computer are corrected with an efficiency number, e.g. 1 kWh of energy results in 0.9 kWh of real energy (losses when converting battery kWh by the car).
 So therefor I introduced an efficiency configuration factor in monitor.cfg, consumption_efficiency_factor_dailystats and consumption_efficiency_factor_summary.
 For example, when setting this to 0.9, 10% of the energy is lost during the conversion and is used in the consumption calculation.
 Default the values are 1.0, so no correction.*

+*Note 3: The last TRIP, DAY, WEEK, MONTH, YEAR, TRIPAVG, DAYAVG, WEEKAVG, MONTHAVG, YEARLY lines are also send to [Domoticz](#domoticz) and/or [MQTT Broker](#mqtt-broker-eg-homeassistant-iobroker) (e.g. HomeAssistant, ioBroker) when configured.*

-*Note 3: language is only implemented for Europe currently.*
+*Note 4: language is only implemented for Europe currently.*

 [For a list of language codes, see here.](https://www.science.co.il/language/Codes.php).
 Currently in Europe the Bluelink App shows the following languages:
 - "en" English